DataandUXgirl/marketplace-ux-research/README.md

 ## Challenges

-1. A platform to maximize visibility for lost and found item.
+1. Maximize visibility for lost and found items.
-2. A centralized platform to simplify lost and found processes.
+2. Simplify lost and found processes in one place.
-3. A quick solution to connect lost items with their owners.
+3. Quickly reconnect items with their owners.
-4. A secure system to verify rightful ownership.
+4. Securely verify rightful ownership.

 ## Solution

-E No Lost offers a smart and simple solution. users can easily report lost or found belongings, add photos and descriptions, and search its comprehensive database of lost and found items.
-The clever matching algorithms do the heavy lifting, quickly and efficiently connecting you with what you're looking for.
+E No Lost makes it easy to report lost or found items, add photos and details, and search a large database.
+Its matching tools quickly connect people with their belongings.

 ## Research Phase🔍

-Using the design thinking process to better understand the main problems our users and and also understand what our competitors were offering, I started the design process with research.
+To understand user needs and competitor offerings, I began with research.

 ## Research 👉🏾 Define 👉🏾 Ideate 👉🏾 Design

 ## **Quantitative Research**

-Conducted quantitative research to screen potential users for the interview phase, ensuring that the participants selected aligned with the target audience and their behaviors.
-A total of 67 responses were gathered, providing valuable insights into how people handle lost and found items, their challenges, and their willingness to adopt a digital solution.
-This data helped identify key user patterns, validate assumptions, and refine the direction of the application before moving into the interview stage.
+Conducted a quantitative survey (67 responses) to recruit interview participants and understand lost-and-found behaviors.
+Findings revealed key pain points and adoption interest, helping validate assumptions and refine the app direction before interviews.

-- The survey confirmed that most respondents are between 18-28 years old, indicating a younger target audience.
+- Most respondents were 18–28, indicating a younger audience.
-- Many agreed that possessions remain lost due to the lack of a way to identify owners, validating the need for a solution.
+- Many said items stay lost because owners can’t be identified.
-- 80% of respondents would return a lost item either by handing it to a lost property unit or contacting the owner if details were available.
+- 80% would return a found item via lost property or by contacting the owner if details were available.
-- Mobile apps were the most preferred platform, making a mobile-first approach ideal.
+- Mobile apps were the top choice, supporting a mobile first approach.
-- The concept of an anonymous lost and found service received mostly positive reactions, though a few respondents had concerns.
+- The anonymous lost and found concept was received positively, with a few concerns.
-- Most users are willing to sign up but prefer an optional donation model rather than a fixed subscription fee.
-Willingness to pay varies widely, from small donations to ₦5000 ($6.50 USD).
+- Users prefer optional donations over subscriptions; willingness to pay ranges from small amounts up to ₦5000 ($6.50).

 ## Interviews 💬

-I conducted user interviews to gain qualitative insights into the challenges users face when losing personal belongings.
-These interviews explored the emotional impact of losing items and gathered feedback on existing lost and found platforms.
+I conducted user interviews to understand the challenges and emotional impact of losing personal items, and to gather feedback on existing lost and found platforms.

 ## **Competitive Analysis** ⚖️

-As part of my UX research, I conducted a comprehensive competitive analysis of three major players in the lost and found market.
-This analysis helped identify gaps in existing solutions and opportunities for innovation in my design.
+I conducted a competitive analysis of three major lost and found platforms to identify gaps and opportunities for innovation.

 | Key Findings | iLost & Found | MissingX | BoomerangIT |
 | --- | --- | --- | --- |